grongierisc/interoperability-embedded-python/README.md

 ## 7.7.
 Direct use of Grongier.PEX

-If you don't want to use the RegisterComponent util.
-You can add a Grongier.PEX.Business component and configure the properties :
+If you don't want to use the register_component util.
+You can add a Grongier.PEX.BusinessService component and configure the properties :
 - %module :
   - Module name of your python code
 - %classname :